ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 ### Input

-The input directory for this pipeline should have the following files with the exact file names and should be organized as follows:
+The input directory for this pipeline should have the following files with the exact file names and should be organized as follows.

 ```
-├── Input
+Input
 ├── SampleInfo.tsv
 └── passed_all.fastq
 ```

 The `SampleInfo.tsv` file should have the following columns.
 An example file is available [here](./demo/Input/SampleInfo.tsv).